felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/connect-hubrise.md

 ---

 **IMPORTANT NOTE:** Just Eat Takeaway Bridge connects to HubRise at the location level.
-For more information, see our online help page [Locations](/docs/locations/).
+For more information, see [Locations](/docs/locations/).

 ---